-One of my favorite judges in Georgia likes to describe probation as a jail sentence that you serve on the outside so long as you can abide by the terms of probation.
+A well known Judge in Georgia describes probation as a jail sentence that you serve on the outside so long as you abide by the terms of probation.
 He often warns folks that if they cannot follow the rules, he will order them to spend the remainder of probation behind bars.
-Although it may sound harsh, what I appreciate about this warning is that it is much more honest than a lot of other explanations of probation that are given in court.
+Although it may sound harsh, what I appreciate about this warning is that it is much more candid explanation than what other courts offer.

-Prosecutors sometimes describe probation as a mere formality which will *give* the person in court the additional benefit of extra time to save more money or complete community service – as if probation is a reward or gift.
-This explanation falls short in a variety of ways, and it is easy for people to under-appreciate the severity of what can happen when things do not go as planned while on probation.
+Prosecutors sometimes describe probation as a mere formality that will give the defendant the benefit of extra time to save money or complete community service – as if probation is a reward or gift.
+This explanation falls short in many ways, making it easy for people to under-appreciate the severity of what can happen when things do not go as planned while on probation.

-And while there are cases where probation should be viewed as a gift, it is also frequently used as a way for the government to police behavior – including conduct that has little to do with the original charge.
+While there are cases where probation should be viewed as a gift, it is also frequently used by the government to police behavior – including conduct that has little to do with the original charge.

-One of the things attorneys, judges and prosecutors occasionally fail to mention is that probation also serves as a formal invitation to law enforcement to come into your home, search your property, and tell you what to do on a regular basis.
-This is because you give up important constitutional rights when you agree to probation – especially if you waive your 4th Amendment rights at the time of the plea.
+One fact attorneys, judges, and prosecutors occasionally fail to mention is that probation serves as a formal invitation to law enforcement to come into your home, search your property, and tell you what to do on a regular basis.
+You give up important constitutional rights when you agree to probation – especially if you waive your 4th Amendment rights at the time of the plea.

 Will you be exposed to jail time when you go on probation?